 - 2.19 The planning system is one of many tools that can be used to help minimise vulnerability to all sectors of the community and provide resilience to the effects of climate change.
 The way in which we shape new and existing developments in Worthing can make a significant contribution to adapting (resilience to climate change impact) and mitigating the effects of climate change through carbon reduction ('decarbonisation') and sustainable design & construction.
 Green infrastructure will have a major role to play in this, helping to mitigate the impacts of high temperatures, reduce flood risk, and maintain / restore biodiversity. - 2.20 To respond to climate change, planning proposals must be accompanied by information proportionate to the scale of development proposed.
-For major development proposals, Sustainability Statements must be submitted to clarify how: - the development has taken measures to mitigate and adapt to the effects of climate change;
+For major development proposals, Sustainability Statements must be submitted to clarify how: - the development has taken measures to mitigate and adapt to the effects of climate change; - the development has considered the energy hierarchy and heating and cooling hierarchy; - sustainable design and construction measures have been incorporated into development design; - any potential flood risk will be mitigated. - demonstrate that the development will protect and enhance the borough's natural capital and biodiversity assets.

-- the development has considered the energy hierarchy and heating and cooling hierarchy; - sustainable design and construction measures have been incorporated into development design; - any potential flood risk will be mitigated. - 2.21 This strategic policy below is an overarching policy designed to ensure the impacts of climate change are fully considered at an early stage to ensure that development and associated infrastructure is future proofed and resilient to recover from extreme weather conditions.
+2.21 This strategic policy below is an overarching policy designed to ensure the impacts of climate change are fully considered at an early stage to ensure that development and associated infrastructure is future proofed and resilient to recover from extreme weather conditions.
 This policy should be read in conjunction with other relevant policies in this Plan.